-I am a Level II PhD student in the Linguistics program at The Graduate Center, CUNY, where I also hold an MA (2019).
+I am a Level III PhD student in the Linguistics program at The Graduate Center, CUNY, where I also hold an MA (2019).
 I am a research coordinator in the Second Language Acquisition lab, and the assistant to the directors at the Research Institute for the Study of Language in Urban Society (RISLUS).
 Gita Martohardjono and Irina Sekerina are my primary advisors.

 My research interests revolve around experimental morphosyntax and semantics, heritage languages, and bilingualism.
 Particularly, I am interested in the effects of bilingual experience on L1 and L2 sentence processing.
 To learn more about my research, check out my Research tab!